mmmarinho/ROS2_Tutorial/docs/source/create_message_package.rst

 There isn't a template for message-only packages using :program:`ros2 pkg create`.
 We'll need to build on top of a mostly empty :program:`ament_cmake` package.

-Run
+To take this chance to also learn how to nest messages on other interfaces, we also add the dependency on :code:`geometry_msgs`.

 .. code:: console

    cd ~/ros2_tutorial_workspace/src
-   ros2 pkg create --build-type ament_cmake package_with_interfaces
+   ros2 pkg create --build-type ament_cmake package_with_interfaces --dependencies geometry_msgs

 again showing our beloved wall of text, with a few highlighted differences because of it being a :program:`ament_cmake` package.